 Smitten with the new Nokia 3310?
-How about a Windows 98 smartwatch too?
+How about a Windows 98 smartwatch?

 Related: Raspberry Pi Zero W review

 Of course, there’s a lot more work to it than that.
-It has five buttons, one of which is dedicated to shutdown Windows 98.
-The operating system itself required the QEMU emulator to run.
+It has five buttons, one of which is dedicated to shutting down Windows 98 properly, rather than risking SD card corruption.
+Meanwhile, The operating system itself required the QEMU emulator to run.

-In a blog post he explained his rationale for building the watch despite Windows 89 ‘driving me insane back in the day.'
+In a blog post Darby explained his rationale for building the watch despite Windows 98 ‘driving me insane back in the day.'

 He wrote: “I also love emulation, the idea of running an operating system on virtual hardware?
 That’s awesome.
 It’s like the Matrix, or something.
 On top of this I love wearable/small tech and nowadays I have the ability to make things like this.
 So I thought, wouldn’t it be ridiculous and awesome to have Windows 98 on my wrist?